Creating a Conda environment

 to start creating the file.
 When you are finished, press CTRL + O

-enter a file name, e.g. conda_env.yml
+enter a file name, e.g. environment.yml

 and exit by pressing CTRL + X

 .
-Now you should have conda_env.yml
+Now you should have environment.yml

 in your directory.